SPDeetman/VEMA/README.md

 With recent data and updates from Oreane Edelenbosch.
 The model was developed by Sebastiaan Deetman (deetman@cml.leidenuniv.nl) with lots of data input from Rombout Huisman.

 This model uses the python Dynamic Stock module as developed by Stefan Pauliuk, Uni Freiburg, Germany.
 For the original code & latest updates of that module, please see: https://github.com/IndEcol/ODYM

+Please do not use any parts of the model or its results without consent of the author (deetman@cml.leidenuniv.nl)